Devolutions/IronRDP/ARCHITECTURE.md

 PDU encoding and decoding.

-_TODO_: talk about important types and traits such as PduDecode, PduEncode…
+_TODO_: talk about important types and traits such as Decode, Encode…

 _TODO_: clean up the dependencies